Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks: Introduction

 More precisely, our \textbf{main contributions} are: \begin{itemize} \itemsep0em \item We give an exact characterisation of the population loss landscape of two-layer ReLU networks via a reduced set of self-consistent equations for low-dimensional \emph{summary statistics}, see Result \ref{res:minima_conditions}.
 This reduced formulation enables an efficient analytical description of the minima and clarifies their relationships as fixed points of gradient-flow on the population loss.

-\item Leveraging this description, we show that, in the well-specified setting where the teacher and student have equal width, the population loss of two-layer ReLU networks exhibits a hierarchy of isolated local minima separated by high-loss barriers.
-These minima are stable attractors for gradient-based algorithms and therefore constitute a significant obstacle to optimisation; see Fig.\ref{fig:tikz1} (left) for an illustration.
+\item \newcontent{Leveraging this description, we show that, in the well-specified setting where the teacher and student have equal width, the population loss of two-layer ReLU networks exhibits a hierarchy of local-minimum families at distinct loss levels.
+These minima are stable attractors for gradient-based algorithms and therefore constitute a significant obstacle to optimisation; see Fig.\ref{fig:tikz1} for an illustration.}

-\item We demonstrate that overparameterisation fundamentally alters this landscape topology, as illustrated in Fig.\ref{fig:tikz1} (right).
-Using the string method \citep{weinan2002string,ren2007simplified}, we show that the previously isolated spurious minima expand into continuous, connected manifolds linked by flat paths, greatly facilitating convergence to global minima.
+\item \newcontent{We demonstrate that overparameterisation alters the fixed-point structure and the resulting dynamics: low-order spurious minima are destabilised, higher-order families can persist, and the probability of reaching global minima increases sharply in the regimes we simulate.}

 \item As shown in Fig.\ref{fig:hist_fig1}, these geometric properties directly govern the dynamics, which converge to quantised loss values characterised by the discrete hierarchy.
-Furthermore, the transition from the well-specified to the over-parameterised regime is reflected in the training statistics, where increasing the number of hidden units leads to a significantly larger fraction of trajectories reaching the global minimum.

-\end{itemize} Taken together, our results deliver a geometric characterisation of the population loss landscape of two-layer ReLU networks and its consequences for optimisation.
-We show how overparametrisation controls the emergence, stability, and eventual disappearance of spurious minima, thereby providing a principled explanation for the optimisation benefits of overparameterisation.
+Furthermore, the transition from the well-specified to the over-parameterised regime is reflected in the training statistics, where increasing the number of hidden units leads to a significantly larger fraction of trajectories reaching the global minimum. \end{itemize} Taken together, our results deliver a geometric characterisation of the population loss landscape of two-layer ReLU networks and its consequences for optimisation. \newcontent{We show how overparametrisation controls the emergence, stability, and suppression of spurious minima, thereby providing a principled fixed-point and dynamical explanation for the optimisation benefits of overparameterisation.}